-Bundesarchiv unchecked after a 100 years
+Bundesarchiv unchecked

-With this fall of the republic's founding fathers having been in charge for only a few months, Müller's colleague Johannes Bell changed ministerial functions.
-Over the same winter days when the Paris conference started, Philipp Scheidemann appointed Bell as a Colonial Secretary.
-At the same time of the first chancellor's instituting this brand-new function, in Paris, the Allied delegations and the United States delegation, under the lead of Woodrow Wilson, secretively prioritized the colonial question.
-Another point of Wilson's Fourteen Points: the conceptualized League of Nations, was discussed according to schedule.
-How these two issues, numbers five and fourteen, were interwoven under pressure of the British and their colonists at the expense of Woodrow Wilson's design, ultimately the Weimar Republic, is being dealt with consistently in my German-language centenary title.
-At the time of Britain's European-movement splitting unilateralism, this Dutch historian decided against using the English language for his second monograph.
+With this fall of the republic's founding fathers after having been in charge for a few months, Müller's colleague Johannes Bell changed ministerial functions.
+Over the same winter days when the Paris conference started, German chancellor Philipp Scheidemann appointed Bell as a Colonial Secretary.
+In this very moment of „Weimar“ instituting this brand-new function, in Paris, the British delegations challenged friend and foe, particularly the United States delegation under the lead of Woodrow Wilson, by secretively prioritizing the colonial question.
+The final of the president's Fourteen Points: the conceptualized League of Nations, was discussed according to schedule.
+How these two issues, numbers five and fourteen, were interwoven at the expense of Wilson's design and the absentee Weimar Republic, under pressure of the British and their colonists, is being dealt with consistently in my German-language centenary title.
+At the time of Britain's European-movement splitting unilateralism, this Dutch historian decided against using the English language in the process of producing his second volume.
 Predominantly, the author's motivation can be attributed to the Anglo-Saxon predominance of historiography, which obviously has linguistic repercussions.
-An overwhelming majority of Federal Germany's historians have not managed to sufficiently counter London's "winner's narrative."
-In the second century following the events, the influence of propagandistic elements can still be discerned thus rendering this narrative outdated.
-As of 2016, this sounds even more astounding from a continental European perspective.
-Brexit Britain should have opened many eyes.
-Instead of repeating the familiar tale, particularly the Germans should have elaborated on anniversaries such as the United States opting out of the Treaty and "Bund von Versailles" in opposition to their president and subsequently negotiating a separate peace treaty with Weimar under Wilson's successor Warren Harding (See Aufa💯 blogpost The First Peace).
+At the same time, an overwhelming majority of Federal Germany's historians have not managed to sufficiently counter London's "winner's narrative."
+In the second century following the events, the influence of propagandistic elements can still be discerned.
+It leaves the general narrative outdated.

 1. Bell's appointment as a Colonial Secretary on 21 June

-2. One week before the conference closure, Reichspräsident Ebert appointed a Colonial Secretary for the last time (both translated from German).
+2. One week before the conference closure, Reichspräsident Friedrich Ebert appointed a Colonial Secretary for the last time (both translated from German).

-Actually, the state archive's above-mentioned primary source does not really allow any alternative reading.
-In the final week of the Paris conference, as an appointed Verkehrsminister Bell was also entrusted with the affairs of the now insubstantial ministry.
-Five months after the hidden coup of imperialist Lloyd George's agents from Australia to Liverpool, nobody in Paris needed to doubt the outcome of the January-February deliberations.
-In a clear violation of the 1918 Armistice agreement – see the Brockdorff- Rantzau citation –, a British double delegation (next to Lloyd George's one the novelty of a British Imperial Delegation) destroyed the German colonial empire and usurped respectively divided the spoils behind the League's mask.
-Consequently, Weimar's second government did not believe that retaining a colonial ministry would make sense.
+Actually, the state archive's above-mentioned primary source does not really allow for any alternative reading.
+In the final week of the Paris conference, newly appointed Verkehrsminister Bell was also entrusted with the affairs of the now insubstantial ministry.
+Five months after the hidden coup of imperialist Lloyd George's agents from Australia to France, nobody needed to doubt its outcome.
+In a clear violation of the 1918 Armistice agreement – see the Brockdorff-Rantzau quote â€“, a British double delegation (next to Lloyd George's one the novelty of a British Imperial Delegation) destroyed the adversary's colonial empire.
+Behind the League's mask, it usurped respectively divided the spoils.
+Consequently, Weimar's second government turned out right in its disbelief that retaining a colonial ministry would make sense.

-Addition critique on Bundesarchiv's Herrmann
+Addition critique on Bundesarchiv's Sabine Herrmann

 1. Regarding the entire period of the Paris Conference, Britain's role as a key player is expressed in passive meanings time and again.
 From the first hour of the conference, this country's delegations put the order upside down in much more than one respect (outlined in "Hundert Jahre Urkatastrophe.
 Der Kolonialvertrag 1919").
 Apart from Lloyd George's delegation, the British Imperial Delegation played by far the most active role during the international winter of 1919.
 After some initial protests, the other delegates resigned and quickly followed the British lead in its relentless power politics.